-A traveler with a disability that requires a reasonable accommodation and incurs an additional expense to ensure the safe travel of the individual, will be reimbursed.
+A traveler with a disability requiring additional expenses to provide a reasonable accommodation for the safe travel of the individual will be reimbursed.
 The Reimbursement Trip Form must include a signed statement from the agency head certifying that:

 - the employee has requested a "reasonable accommodation" pursuant to the ADA (Americans with Disabilities Act) to assist him/her in performing his/her duties, and - the agency has determined that the individual is a "qualified individual with a disability" as defined in the ADA, and - the agency has determined that the additional expenses incurred are a "reasonable accommodation" pursuant to the ADA for that employee, and - the agency will maintain all records related to this expense for seven years and make those records available for review to those persons authorized to review such records.